 Soundtrack review: Animal world (Neal Acree and Michael Tuller – 2018)

 “Animal world” is a 2018 Chinese movie which stars Li Yifeng (The Founding of an Army), Zhou Dongyu (The Thousand Faces of Dunjia) and Michael Douglas.
 The movie stars Yifeng as an imaginative teenager who gets lured into a dangerous game of wits overseen by an icy arch-villain played by Douglas.
-Neal Acree wrote the score, with help from electronic artist Michael Tuller.
+Neal Acree and electronic artist Michael Tuller co-wrote the score.

 Neal Acree has always amazed me with his epic music for games but this is a different animal.
 The nature of the movie, the ambiguity and violence of the story bleed into the music and I find myself listening to a bad ass, aggressive, industrial score that hits me with a quick one two in the beginning to make that statement.
 The first warm moment comes in “Is there an end to this”, a simple and effective piano based cue that I instantly take a liking to.
 I like how quickly I am sucked into this neon like flickering mood as the electronic music vibes make it feel wonderfully hallucinatory at times.
 There is a huge contrast between warm cues like “Rooftop” and the hypnotic “Vision”.